 It is in the park in front of the Verizon building and near the school.
 It is ACROSS the street from Light of Life Mission. (in front of the park/playground) We are not affiliated with Light of Life, but this location was chosen as it is within walking distance of the shelter and streets where our homeless friends live.
 You will see the homeless congregate there and arrival of volunteers starting to arrive at 11:30 am.

 WHY?: Because it is the right thing to do to feed the hungry and clothe the poor.
 We are called to love one another and help our fellow brothers/sisters in need.

 IMPORTANT: It must be brought hot and following all food safety guidelines.
 These are our family and are inviting you to cook for our family.
 We need hot items brought hot and cold items cold.
-We will put the food immediately on the sterno set-up.
+During Covid-19 restrictions, all meals need to be ready to serve to-go style.

 FULL MEAL DEAL

 Full Meal Deal: You provide the entire meal with drinks and paper products.